-Guide to the UK’s most beautiful beaches, including why they are special and how to find them.
+Our guide to the UK’s most beautiful beaches, including why each location is so unique and how to find them.

 Britain’s coastline is dotted with beautiful beaches, from the far south to the remote north.
 Grab your beach bag and a picnic and take to the coast with some of our favourite sandy spots.

 Durdle Door, Dorset, England

 A colourful sunset over Durdle Door on the Jurassic Coast ©Getty